rubyiscoding/iOS-concurrencyLab/README.md

 # iOS-concurrencyLab

-## The purpose of this lab is to demonstrates the integration of the following APIs:
+#### The purpose of this lab is to demonstrate the integration of the following APIs:

 ### Meowfacts API
     - Provides random cat-related facts.